stevecochrane/stevecochrane.com/README.md

 # stevecochrane.com

-[stevecochrane.com](https://stevecochrane.com/) has been my personal space on the internet since I was a college student back in 2005, and the site is now in its seventh design iteration.
+[stevecochrane.com](https://stevecochrane.com/) has been my little corner of the World Wide Web since I was a college student back in 2005, and the site is now in its seventh design iteration.

 ### Setup